The male nurse—the one we don’t trust.

 My father juts his chin.
 Re-juts.
 Neck-craning.
 Communicating with birds.
 His lips keep moving.

-My father is passing through last doors.
+My father is passing through last doors in his memory.

 Feast of Cocked Hats.

-Holy Smell of Train Yard.
+Holy Smell of Turpentine at Train Yard.

-Bread of Abandonment.
+Bread of Fleshly Desires.

 Bread of Troubled Gums.